amantimalsina/amantimalsina.github.io/_pages/home.md

   - /about.html
 ---

 I am a PhD student in the [Department of Computer Science](https://cs.purdue.edu/) at Purdue University.
-I'm advised by [Prof. Tamal Dey](https://www.cs.purdue.edu/people/faculty/tamaldey.html).